jbcodeforce/shift_left_utils/docs/coding/llm_based_translation.md

    shift_left version
    ```

-    you can use `pip`, too if you have an existing python environment:
+    You can also use `pip` if you have an existing Python environment:
     ```sh
     pip install src/shift_left/dist/shift_left-0.1.28-py3-none-any.whl
     ```

-1. Be sure to be logged in Confluent Cloud, and have defined at least one compute pool.
+1. Make sure you are logged into Confluent Cloud and have defined at least one compute pool.

 ### Configuration File Setup